Sue V. Begay

 To sit in front of her loom for a photo op was strange - and while everyone in the room was laughing, smiling, and enjoying the last few minutes we had together before we headed off to Flagstaff, I knew at 10 years old that I wasn’t the weaver of that beautiful storm pattern rug despite what that soon to be developed film would present.

 This is a scene of what Philip Deloria could define as Playing Indian (1999) or what I would be inclined to call playing Navajo (check out my dissertation [Today, We Butcher: A study on Navajo Traditional Sheep Butchering, 2016] - it’s mostly on sheep and butchering but you can check out some insight to playing Navajo debates).
-It isn’t as uncommon as we would think.
+It isn’t as uncommon as we would think and with today's technology - it happens almost spontaneously.
 Photo ops for graduations, weddings, tourism, magazines, Instagram and Facebook have sprung up in recent years with Navajo individuals pretending to be deeply entrenched with traditional practices, even assuming traditional artisan roles such as weavers, potters, basket makers, silversmiths, etc. I am not referring to photographs of Navajo individuals who document key moments of their lives where they have left their comfort zone to engage and create with their own hands for the first or billionth time.
 I am referencing those who knowingly have no experience with the art pretending to work on a cultural arts piece for a mere photo op, stealing intellectual property and artistic abilities.

 Most recently I was called in to assess an incident where an Instagram photo and Facebook video had been released of a Navajo individual who was pretending to be the weaver of a Navajo sashbelt in progress.
 I later found out that there was a Navajo run production team taking footage.
 They wanted some b-roll of Navajos weaving - what could be more of testimonial that our cultural practices persist in the heart of the Navajo Nation than an image of a beautiful Navajo woman sitting in front of a loom weaving?
 The only problem - there were no Navajo women weaving at that moment.
-But there were warped looms in a room with no one to claim ownership and an available Navajo person to pose although they were foreign to the sashbelt loom and had no knowledge of that style of weaving.
-The loom was positioned incorrectly and hands that were not the artist worked the loom, moving the dowel that separated the male and female warp.
+But there were warped looms in a locked room with no one present at the moment to claim ownership and there was an available Navajo person willing to pose although had no knowledge of that style of weaving and were well aware that the weaving on the loom was not of their making.
+The loom was positioned incorrectly and hands that were not the artist moved the dowel that separated the male and female warp.
 Photos were taken; video was captured; posting on social media took place.
 In just a few moments – a theft had occurred.

 Stolen - credit of artwork.